-If you have tried to improve your chronic health issues but find it frustrating at best, Lois is the coach for you.
+If you have tried to improve your chronic health issues but find it frustrating at best, Lois can help you sort out fact from fiction.
 She uses her acute attention to detail to read the medical research and and cut through the noise of misinformation and short term successes to find the best possible meal pattern to promote long term health.
 Whole-plant foods are the clear winning foundation to reduce or get diabetes into remission, get hypertension into remission, and by attaining and maintaining a healthy weight, that promotes a reduced risk of heart disease toward achieving optimal health.

 Meal times are meant to nourish our body, mind and spirit.

 Being choosey about our foods can be the difference between health and harm.

 Food is the number one factor that promotes chronic disease today, like type 2 diabetes, and for this kind of lifestyle-borne disease, a lifestyle of healthy food choices is the most effective solution.

 Instead of ever escalating dosages of medication for diabetes, imagine reducing the dosage and in some instances eliminating it.

 The faster, cheaper and more effective long-term solution is a lifestyle of healthy recipe choices that addresses the root cause of the situation and prevents, treats, and may reverse diabetes.

 Medication targets just the smoke; but we need to target the fire, by extinguishing the inflammation fire, a diabetes remission lifestyle does that!